roha-github/meshtastic-firmware-addon/.pio/sendfile/readme.md

 The sender and receiver nodes install "sendfile.html" on their web server.

+* connect node serial to computer or smartphone via USB cable
+* configure your node and disable Bluetooth
+* configure your node and enable wifi for your hotspot and restart
+* open sendfile-install.html and upload sendfile.html to your node

 ## Connect to wifi

 The transmitter and receiver connect to the wifi hotspot.